killme2008/clojure-control/README.md

 ##Shell command DSL

 Inspired by [Fabric](http://docs.fabfile.org/en/1.2.0/api/core/context_managers.html "fabric"), a set of shell context DSL are provided for your convenience.
+You can use these macros in your ssh task.

 Change directory then execute some command: